Planning Your Dashboard

 For more information on Balsamiq, please visit www.balsamiq.com.

-Before proceeding to the next step, all team members and project stakeholders should sign off on the wireframes, so that there is consensus on what is going to be implemented.
+Before proceeding to the next step, all team members and workspace stakeholders should sign off on the wireframes, so that there is consensus on what is going to be implemented.

 Identify Reports to Create

-After defining the KPIs and their related dimensions for the project, you are ready to begin specifying the reports to create for the project.
+After defining the KPIs and their related dimensions for the workspace, you are ready to begin specifying the reports to create for the workspace.

 As part of this exercise, you may discover that you need to add new KPIs to your list.
 Feel free to revisit the previous step as needed.

 In GoodData, the basic user account has access to dashboard but does not have direct access to the Reports page.
 When you are defining reports for the baseline Viewer role, they need to be surfaced in at least one tab of a dashboard.